New Right-Side Tools in Gardenscapes: What Changed and What Really Matters

 The old Rake cleared both a row and a column at once.
 Today, achieving the same result requires using both Darts and Kettlebell, effectively doubling resource consumption.

-The Glove, one of the most powerful tools ever introduced, allowed precise tile swaps and full board control.
-Its removal significantly reduces strategic depth.
+The Glove, one of the most powerful tools ever introduced, allowed precise tile swaps and full board control, and its absence is easier to evaluate when considering how direct interaction compares to the impact of in-board power-ups on board structure.

-The Desk Fan functions as a purely random tool, comparable to rolling dice and hoping for a favorable outcome.
+The Desk Fan functions as a purely random tool, comparable to resetting the board without guaranteed improvement.

 Conclusion